Code-Institute-Submissions/MSP2-SimonSquared/README.md

 The website was tested using W3 CSS/HTML validator (validator.w3.org).
 Each page's HTML code was run through the validator as well as the CSS code.

+On the HTML validation I solved some issues concerning block elements within span elements.
+On the CSS validation the validator mentioned a "Parse Error: | circle()" for both the .circle and .circle2 class.
+I think this is an error in the validator.

 ### Testing User Stories ###

 User stories are tested by manually going through the proces of attaining the user goal on the website and checking if every step is working as expected.